 Chairman: Thank you.
 You confirmed what I was thinking.
 I even have a little mark here.
-So the program partnerships is \$3,820,000 being requested this year.
+The program partnerships, it is \$3,820,000 being requested this year.
 How much of that goes to Travel Nunavut?
 Minister.

 Hon.
 David Akeeagok: Please bear with me.
 I'm just going to try and find the information.